B.A. in Environmental Design

 Financial

-Costs for an architectural education are similar to, though somewhat higher than, other programs in the university.
+Costs for an architectural education are similar to, though somewhat higher than other programs in the university.
 An academic exposure to both rural and urban settings through class field trips, the integration of computer technology, networking, digital fabrication, printing as well as other program enhancements are an important part of an architect's education.
-In order to meet this need and help defer costs of the field trips, computer integration, lecture series and program enhancements, a Program Fee is assessed to each student in the environmental design and architectural programs that reflects the student's degree status in the program.
+In order to meet this need and help defer costs of the field trips, computer integration, lecture series and program enhancements, a Program Fee is assessed each semester of enrollment to students designated as Pre-Environmental Design, Environmental Design and Architecture major code, which reflects the student's degree status in the program.
 For current Program Fee costs, students may contact the School of Architecture.
-Students are required to purchase their own personal notebook computer, which meets the specifications of the School of Architecture, during the second year of the Environmental Design undergraduate program.
-The computer will be an essential tool for use throughout the Professional Program.

 Beyond normal tuition, fees, room, board, and supplies, an architectural student requires drawing equipment and materials for drawing and models during the school year.
 This can be expected to add at least another $600 per year to the cost.
 Inquiries for financial aid or assistance should be sent directly to the Office of Financial Aid Services at Montana State University.
 The School of Architecture does have a supply and material share resource room available for all students.